Kakadu National Park is arguably the spiritual heart of Australia, and is a mandatory ‘must see’ on any visit to the

 Remember to be ‘croc-wise’ wherever you choose to swim in the Top End.
 Obey all safety signs and directions.

-Do you have any suggestions to add to our list of ten top things to do in Kakadu National Park?
+Do you have any suggestions to add to our list of the best things to do in Kakadu National Park?
 We would love to hear from you.
 Please leave a comment below.